kshedden/numpy_workshop/numpy_basics.md

 the shape of the larger array.

 Broadcasting is allowed in one additional situation not discussed above.
-If an axis has length 1, it matches anything.
+If an axis has length 1, it matches an axis of any length.
 So for example, the following shapes match:

 ```
 (8, 6)   (1, 6)